Overview

 assets.read_binary

-The assets.read_binary method returns a list of u32 numbers representing the asset files bytes.
+The assets.read_binary method returns a list of bytes representing the asset files bytes.

 assets.read